Business Resources during the COVID-19 Pandemic

 As a result of the COVID-19 pandemic, the State of Illinois has temporarily allowed the sale of alcohol, including mixed drinks, for off-premises consumption.
 In order for Shorewood restaurants and bars to take advantage of these temporary allowances, the Village Board adopted an ordinance that allows the sale of alcohol, including mixed drinks, to-go consistent with State law.
 Read the details HERE.

 We entered into Phase 4 of the plan on June 26th with the re-opening of businesses in accordance with state guidance.
 Formal industry-specific guidance for Phase 4 is availalble HERE.
 Check out an overview of the changes between Phase 3 and Phase 4 HERE.
-Be sure to check out these additional resources:
+Be sure to check out Phase 4 FAQs and these additional resources: